Our Fair City

 It seemed to sniff at the offering.

-Our Fair City - Robert Henlein - Boris Dolgov, WT Jan 1949 "Our Fair City" is urban fantasy, a sub-genre particularly difficult to do right.
+"Our Fair City" is urban fantasy, a sub-genre particularly difficult to do right.
 The story has the flavor of Heinlein's 1939-1942 stories, before he volunteered for war-related work for World War II.
-It's his only story for Weird Tales, and would have fit better among the generally lighter and much more matter-of-fact fantasies in Campbell's Unknown Worlds.
+It's his only story for Weird Tales, and would have fit better among the generally lighter and much more matter-of-fact fantasies in Campbell's Unknown (later Unknown Worlds).

 That may make "Our Fair City" sound heavier than it is, but it's really a light-hearted romp with some thoughtfully neat touches: a little favorite for many years, and quite deservingly so.
 You will remember Kitten.